Posts

 There is a fundamental dynamic that occurs when we encounter disappointment.
 As depicted below, Point A is where you are and Point B is your unfulfilled dream.

 Alternatively, like the girl mentioned above, we can acknowledge where we are, gather our composure and capabilities, and do our best in the moment.
-This way we don’t postpone and limit our happiness by limiting it to a particular dream coming true.
+This way we don’t postpone and limit our potential happiness by being attached to a particular dream coming true.
+Maybe there is a better dream trying to come forward.

 No matter how much you want your dream, holding onto it too tightly diminishes your ability to do your best with what is so for you in the present moment.
 Here’s a typical example.
 Cynthia is in her early thirties and has always wanted to get married and have children.
 She is aware of her biological clock ticking away and is distressed that she hasn’t yet found a partner.
 She believes she has done everything “right” to make her dream come true, yet she remains alone and sees her chance to fulfill this dream slipping away.